crawsome/riddles/README.md

 #### Riddles are Enigmas
 Problems in metaphorical or allegorical language that require ingenuity and careful thinking
-* Logic
+* YES to Logic, to a degree.
-* Philosophy
+* YES Philosophy

 #### Riddles are also Conduras
 Questions relying for their effects on punning in either the question or the answer
-* Puns
+* YES Puns
-* Wordplay
+* YES Wordplay
-* Double-meanings,
+* YES Double-meanings and synonyms

 ### Technicalities:
 Technicalities go here.
 Weird off-case stuff.
-* Make your answers in words only.
+* No integers or symbols, make your answers in words only.
 One.
 Two.
 Three.
 Plus, Minus.

-### Riddles are NOT these:
+### Riddles are NOT these, and should all be in their own datasets, and some better not used at all:
-* If it's not in the "Question", "Answer" format, it's not allowed.
-* * No one-liners
+* One-liners
-* * No fun Facts / Historical events
+* fun Facts / "did you know"
-* * No Life-pro-tips
+* Life-pro-tips
-* No integers or symbols
-* No Boomer humor / cliche / antihumor / cringe / racism
+* Boomer humor / cliche / antihumor / cringe / racism / cruel / sexual or alluding to sexual humor
-* * "I hate getting old LOL"
+* Riddles cannot be associated with each other or cross-refernce each other to be completed.
-* * Why did the chicken cross the road?
+* * *"I'm the answer to #31 and #56 in the pulural sense"*
-* No long riddles
+* No long riddles.
+[Nate the Snake](https://web.archive.org/web/20200329123356/https://natethesnake.com/) was a fun read, but that's not what this is for, lol.
-* I would argue against esoteric / domain knowledge jokes, they should belong in their own dataset IMHO.
+* I would argue against esoteric and domain knowledge jokes, they should belong in their own dataset IMHO.
 * * *"Why did the waterfall circult never blow out under load?
 Because he made preparations to diode!"*

 # Policy